Pere-Isenah/playfleet/README.md

   - React Router: A library for client-side routing and navigation.
   - Tailwind CSS: A utility-first CSS framework for styling the application.

-- **Backend**:
-  - Node.js: A JavaScript runtime for building server-side applications.
-  - Express.js: A web application framework for Node.js, used for handling HTTP requests.

 ## Getting Started
 1. Clone the repository to your local machine.